Where to celebrate Bastille Day in France

 Military parade, Champs-Élysées, Paris

-One of the best places to celebrate France’s national holiday is on the tree-lined Champs Élysées in central Paris.
+One of the best places to celebrate France's national holiday is on the tree-lined Champs Élysées in central Paris.
 The two-kilometre-long thoroughfare is covered in blue, white and red decorations, and hosts a huge military parade.
 A march, led by the French president, runs from the Arc de Triomphe to Place de la Concorde, while fighter jets fly past in formation.
-The parade will start at 10:00.
+The events starts around 10am with the parade actually setting off at 10:30.

 Concert and fireworks display, Eiffel Tower, Paris

-The area in front of the Eiffel Tower known as the Champs de Mars is the setting for a moving classical music concert where the works of Puccini, Mozart, or Verdi will be interpreted by the Orchestre National de France and Radio France’s choir from 21:00.
-Following that, the yearly spectacular 35-minute-long fireworks display will be fired from the Trocadéro and is best enjoyed from the Champs de Mars.
+The area in front of the Eiffel Tower known as the Champs de Mars is the setting for a moving classical music concert where the works of Puccini, Mozart, or Verdi will be interpreted by the Orchestre National de France and Radio France's choir from 21:30.
+Following that, the yearly spectacular 30-minute-long fireworks display will be fired from the Trocadéro and is best enjoyed from the Champs de Mars.
 Get down there to bag yourself a prime position for a dazzling spectacle of choreographed fireworks against the backdrop of the Parisian night sky.
-This year’s theme is l’Amour so snuggle up with your loved to watch the show.

 - 9 Bargain beauties: 9 renovated French properties on the market for less than €150,000